i077/CWRUMapper/README.md

 ## How to Install + Use

 - Download the APK from the [Releases](http://github.com/i077/CWRUMapper/releases) tab to your Android phone
-- Install (sideload) the APK.
+- Install (sideload) the APK by opening the file on your phone.
 You may need to grant permission to install apps from outside sources to do this.
 Your phone will notify you if this is necessary.
 - Open CWRUMapper, and sign in with a Google account

 ### Setting up a weekly schedule